gthe0/Alpha-Compiler/README.md

 To run the parser on an input file, use the following command:
 - ./bin/parser.out INPUT_FILE

-This will generate a file called quads.txt containing the IR.
-If any error was encountered during the IR generation, this file will not be produced at all.
+This will generate a file called a.abc containing the Alpha Binary which can be executed by the Alpha Virtual machine.

 If you want to see the symbol table entries, run it with the flag -s e.g:
 - ./bin/parser.out -s INPUT_FILE

-This will also generate a file called sym_table.txt
+It generate a file called sym_table.txt

+if you want to see the quads produced (meaning the IR), pass the flag -q e.g:
+- ./bin/parser.out -q INPUT_FILE

+It generate a file called quads.txt

+If you want to see the tcg result, pass the flag -i like this:
+- ./bin/parser.out -i INPUT_FILE

+It generate a file called tcg_instructions.txt

+Lastly, you can pass the flag -o to change the name of the ouput binary file and you can also pass -Ox for various optimization levels(Note: O1 was deprecated due to lack of time.
+You can use O2 and O3.
+If you pass O3, you ll be warned that peephole and code transfromation optimizations were deprecated)

-INPUT_FILE: File containing the input (It's self explanatory).
+In each case, the INPUT_FILE is the file containing the source code to be compiled (It's self explanatory).

 If no input file is specified, the program will halt its execution immediately !